-The Everglades Literacy Program provides the skills and tools necessary to act to protect this threatened ecosystem which provides the daily water supply for nearly 8 million Floridians, contributes billions of dollars to Florida’s economy, and provides recreational and educational opportunities for millions of visitors from all over the world.
+The Everglades Literacy Program provides the skills and tools necessary to act to protect this threatened ecosystem which provides the daily water supply for 8.7 million Floridians, contributes billions of dollars to Florida’s economy, and provides recreational and educational opportunities for millions of visitors from all over the world.

 The Everglades Literacy Conceptual Framework was developed by scientists and educators to provide an educational framework for the Everglades.
 This guide promotes greater Everglades literacy by providing an educational framework of principles and seven fundamental concepts about the Everglades that all students, and all Floridians, should understand.
 These fundamental concepts are: